-The services provided by Elliott Davis, LLC include the audit of the financial statements of the Company.
+The services provided by Elliott Davis, LLC include the audit of the consolidated financial statements of the Company.
 These services have been furnished at customary rates and terms.
 There are no existing direct or indirect agreements or understandings that fix a limit on current or future fees for these audit services.

-Elliott Davis, LLC assisted in the preparation of the Company's and Bank's tax returns for the fiscal years ending December 31, 2020 and 2019.
-These non-audit services were routine in nature and did not compose more than 25% of the total fees paid to Elliott Davis, LLC in 2020 or 2019.
+Elliott Davis, LLC assisted in the preparation of the Company's and Bank's tax returns for the fiscal years ending December 31, 2021 and 2020.
+These non-audit services were routine in nature and did not compose more than 25% of the total fees paid to Elliott Davis, LLC in 2021 or 2020.